nezaslosar/Tapping-analysis/README.md

 **Continuation phase**
-This starts with col. F in the main excel sheet.
-Taps that belong to the synch phase (smaller than 21 ; 28 and 20,8) are deleted (contMTC)
-Outliers smaller than the value IOI lower limit from earlier or larger than IOI upper limit are deleted (preIOI).
+Taps that belong to the synch phase (smaller than 21 ; 28 and 20,8) are deleted (contMTC) Outliers smaller than the value IOI lower limit from earlier or larger than IOI upper limit are deleted (preIOI).
 Outliers smaller than Q1-3*IQR or larger than Q3+3*IQR are deleted (contIOI).